Hamzeh01/pack-it/README.md

-# Getting Started with Create React App
+# Pack It - Your Travel Packing Assistant

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project helps you organize your travel packing list.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started

 In the project directory, you can run: